Course notes - Intermediate cookery

 Week 2 - Bread (with Ghalid)

 The wetter the dough, the softer the bread.
-Never flour for kneeding - just pick up bread (from the top/bottom), lift up, move hands to the sides (i.e. turning the dough) and slap down onto work bench.
+Never flour for kneeding (it’ll dry it) - just pick up bread (from the top/bottom), lift up, move hands to the sides (i.e. turning the dough) and slap down onto work bench.
 Repeat for e.g. 10mins - it will stop being sticky.
 Use a dough scraper occasionally to get stuff off the workbench.
 Then kneed using heel of palm and rotating.
 Use the “windowpane” test - it should stretch well (rather than break) and be translucent.

 Week 3 - Fish and shellfish (with Stefan)

 Squid - hold tenticles and pull to remove them + body from the mantle.
 Then cut the tentacles just below the eyes (towards the tentacles end of course) - discard the body.
 Squeeze the tentacles where you cut them (towards the tentacles end) as this may pop the beak out (or maybe it was in the body part).
-With the mantle, rip the fins off (can be hard - best to grip them using the ridge of cartilage between them and the mantle).
+Remove the quill from the mantle, then pull the fins off (can be hard - best to grip them using the ridge of cartilage between them and the mantle).
 Now “skin” the mantle (i.e. removing the thin coloured film).
 Then cut it (gently) down one side to open it out.
 Clean the inside then score it - very very gentle pressure only.
-If the fins are a decent size you can also skin and score them - remove the ridge of cartilage though.
+If the fins are a decent size you can also skin and score them - remove the ridge of cartilage along the body edge.
 Squid only takes about 4 mins to cook (dust in cornflour then fry) and then toughens up - but it will also soften back up after about 50 mins (the rule is “5 or 50 mins”) for stews.

 Fish - eyes should be clear (or not too cloudy), scales should stick, not much smell at all, open the gills (with finger) - they should be red - if they are green do not eat.